jasminehuynh11/jasminehuynh11/README.md

 <h1 align="center">  Hi there 👋 </h1>
 <p align="center">
-  I’m Jasmine - A Data Scientist and AI Enthusiast. <br/>
+  I’m Jasmine - This is my portfolio.
+Have a look around! <br/>
   <strong>Syndey, Australia</strong> <br/>
     </p>
   📫 How to reach me: